FAQ for 3-Story Floor Plan Houses

 How Can a Three-Story Home Improve Sleep?

 One unique aspect of a three-story home is dedicated spaces that are truly separate from the rest of the home.
 Research tells us that those defined spaces may actually be better for our mental health as well as our sleep habits.
 When your bedroom is designated only for sleep– a retreat separate from the rest of the home where your day to day worries are addressed– you tend to get better sleep since your mind knows that entering your bedroom means that it’s time to wind down and go to sleep.
-Three-story homes that have a floor dedicated as a master bedroom retreat, or dedicated to all the bedrooms in the home, can help protect the sanctity of rest and promote better sleep habits.
+Three-story homes that have a floor dedicated as a primary bedroom retreat, or dedicated to all the bedrooms in the home, can help protect the sanctity of rest and promote better sleep habits.

 Who Should Stay Away from a Three-Story House?